 2. Wise

 Wise is an app that offers multi-currency financial services.
-Users of Wise receive a physical debit can that can hold balances in more than 40+ currencies.
+Users of Wise receive a physical debit card can that can hold balances in more than 40+ currencies.
 Each account also has routing and account numbers, so you can even set up autopay, direct deposits, or transfer money to recipients, such as a friend or your landlord.
 You can register in your home country or in France.

 1. Whatsapp